saucelabs/sauce-docs/docs/visual-testing/integrations/cypress.md

 ### Specifying options for Cypress Screenshot

-Sauce Visual is relying on native screenshot feature from Cypress.
-As `cy.snapshot` has options, they can be specified in the `cy.visualCheck` command.
+Sauce Visual relies on the native screenshot feature from Cypress.
+Options in cy.snapshot can be specified in the cy.visualCheck command.

 The field `cypress` from `options` will be transmitted as it to `cy.screenshot` command.
 (See [Cypress documentation](https://docs.cypress.io/api/commands/screenshot#Arguments))